IamManchanda/list-rendering-javascript/README.md

 ## List Rendering in React

 Not in this codebase.
-Instead see this on codepen => https://codepen.io/IamManchanda/pen/BEBaWb?editors=1010
+Instead see that on this codepen => https://codepen.io/IamManchanda/pen/BEBaWb?editors=1010

 ## List Rendering in Vue

 Not in this codebase.
-Instead see this on codepen => https://codepen.io/IamManchanda/pen/QPLbKx?editors=1010
+Instead see that on this codepen => https://codepen.io/IamManchanda/pen/QPLbKx?editors=1010

 ## Contribute for more frameworks